University Catalog 2026-2027

 DDSN 1100 Digital Design Foundations (3)

-This studio course involves inquiry into the nature of the graphic design, game art & animation, and interactive fields.
+This studio course involves inquiry into the nature of the graphic design and interactive fields.
 Topics introduced in this course are color theory for print and the screen, file types, design terminology, project workflow, aesthetics, visual concepts, typography and Adobe software fundamentals.
 The course also introduces students to oral and written communication for design practices, presentation techniques and the client-designer relationship.
 Lectures, readings, class demonstrations, group exercises and writing assignments are used.

 DDSN 1101 Digital Imaging (3)